SiPMsim/SiPMSiM/Readme.txt

-THE CMAKEFILE WORKS ON LINUX ONLY !!!
+THE CMAKELIST WORKS ON LINUX ONLY !!!
 Libraries linking needs to be incorporated if running in MACOS

 ############# References #############